CtrlK

 Suggestions

-Replace the entire description with concrete actions the skill performs, e.g., 'Writes, debugs, and refactors code across multiple languages.
+Replace the entire description with specific concrete actions the skill performs, e.g., 'Writes, debugs, and refactors code across multiple programming languages.
 Generates unit tests and implements features from specifications.'

 Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks to write code, fix bugs, refactor functions, or implement features.'

-Remove the invocation syntax ('invoke with $agent-coder') from the description, as it is internal tooling information and does not help Claude decide when to select this skill.
+Remove the invocation instruction ('invoke with $agent-coder') from the description field, as it does not help Claude decide when to select this skill and wastes space that should describe capabilities.

 DimensionReasoningScore